Extension of Excess Demand Ascending Auction to Multi-Demand Model by Discrete Convex Analysis Approach: Minimization of general -convex functions

 \begin{theorem} The algorithm {\sc \Lnat-convex Minimization} finds the minimal minimizer $\pminminL$ of an \Lnat-convex function $g: \Z^n \to \Rinf$ if, in each iteration, the set $X$ selected in Step~2 is $(g,p)$-minimal in the sense of \eqref{eqn:set-cond3-Lnat}, which is the case if \\ {\rm (i)} $X$ is a minimal subset of $N$ satisfying $g(p+\chi_X) < g(p)$, or \\ {\rm (ii)} $X$ is the unique minimal minimizer of $g(p+\chi_X) - g(p)$. \end{theorem}

 \begin{proof} By Lemma \ref{lem:donotexceed} below, the inequality $p \le \pminminL$ is maintained in each iteration.
-Then, it follows from \eqref{eqn:def-Lnat} that the termination criterion in Step~1 cannot be satisfied unless $p = \pminminL$ (see \cite[Section~6]{Aus06}, \cite[Section~2.2]{KS09lnatmin}).
+Then, it follows from \eqref{eqn:def-Lnat} and Lemma~\ref{lem:localopt} below that the termination criterion in Step~1 is satisfied only when $p = \pminminL$.
 Therefore, the output of the algorithm coincides with $\pminminL$.
 The $(g,p)$-minimality of $X$ in cases (i) and (ii) is immediate from the definition \eqref{eqn:set-cond3-Lnat}. \end{proof}

 \begin{lemma} Let $p \in \dom g$ be a vector such that $p \le \pminminL$ and $p \ne \pminminL$.
 For every $(g,p)$-minimal set $X \subseteq N$, it holds that $p + \chi_X\le \pminminL$. \end{lemma}